 -Moscow: At the Moscow Co-op, you'll be able to purchase bulk pantry staples such as grains, beans, legumes, nuts, snacks, dog and cat food, olive oil, vinegar, honey herbs, spices, and teas, as well as bulk soap and laundry detergent.

--Pocatollo: The Pocatello Co-op sells package-free dry goods such as grains, beans, nuts, herbs, teas, bar soap, and more!
+-Pocatello: The Pocatello Co-op sells package-free dry goods such as grains, beans, nuts, herbs, teas, bar soap, and more!
+They also sell locally-grown and locally produced foods, so be sure to check out their lovely fruits and vegetables.

 -Lawrence: At The Merc Co-op, purchase grains, legumes, nuts, herbs, spices, coffee, tea, and more in your own containers.